Need an Internship? Students, you can find an internship for yourself!

 New internship opportunities are posted online as they become available.
 Students are encouraged to seek their own internship opportunities.

-Once you are registered for internship credit by the undergraduate academic advisor, you will be enrolled in a D2L page for the course.
-Confirm the details of your internship through the D2L page and understand that you are responsible for communicating with the Internship Director through the D2L page and for uploading the final evaluation for a grade (see below).
+Once you are registered for Individual Studies credit. you will be enrolled in a D2L page for the course.
+Confirm the details of your internship or individual study course through the D2L page and understand that you are responsible for communicating with the Individual Studies Director through the D2L page and for submitting the final evaluation for a grade (see below).

 4. Final evaluation

-At the end of the internship, the site supervisor needs to fill out a form (linked below) evaluating the student's performance.
+At the end of the semester for which you are registered, your Site Supervisor needs to fill out a form (linked below) evaluating the student's performance.
 This should be completed by the last day of classes so that a final grade can be determined, based on the site supervisor's appraisal.
 A signed copy of the site supervisor's evaluation should be placed in the D2L dropbox for the course.

 Questions may be directed via email to Dr. Diana Daly, School of Information Internship Director, email@example.com.

 How do I register for an Independent Study (ISTA 499) or Directed Research (ISTA 492)?

 The process for registering for an Independent Study (ISTA 499) is the same as the process described for 493 above.
 A University of Arizona faculty member can serve as your Site Supervisor if you wish to pursue an independent academic project to fulfill your internship requirement.